 - Smushing around dirt and debris rather than removing it1

-Instead of soaking up excess water with a bath towel, swaddle your curls with a Microfiber Towel designed to maintain moisture and texture without messing with the cuticles of your strands.
+Instead of soaking up excess water with a bath towel, swaddle your locs with a microfiber towel for curly hair designed to maintain moisture and texture without messing with the cuticles of your strands.
 Microfiber is impressively absorbent and won’t stop your inspired hair-do in its tracks.

 #4 Sectioning Clips